UPS adding Sunday delivery next year, joining rival FedEx

-(Reuters) - United Parcel Service Inc (UPS.N) next year will join rival FedEx Corp (FDX.N) in adding Sunday delivery services, efforts viewed as bids to fend off customer-turned-competitor Amazon.com Inc (AMZN.O).
+July 23 (Reuters) - United Parcel Service Inc next year will join rival FedEx Corp in adding Sunday delivery services, efforts viewed as bids to fend off customer-turned-competitor Amazon.com Inc.

 Atlanta-based package delivery firm UPS said on Tuesday it will start Sunday Ground deliveries on Jan.
 1 for customers in the United States.
 UPS Express already delivers critical healthcare and other high-value shipments on Sunday.